Source code for onnx_diagnostic.investigate.input_observer

 Args:

-among the available ones, usually this inputs containing
+among the available ones, usually the set of inputs containing

-The then replaces None values and missing tensors by empty tensors.
+It then replaces None values and missing tensors with empty tensors.

 If not missing, it can be an integer to fetch one of the stored set